rixx/books.rixx.de/data/reviews/daniel-suarez/freedomtm/index.md

   rating: 4
 ---

-Builds very well on Daemon, and while it sure is a nerd power fantasy in the end, the execution is pretty good.
+Builds very well on Daemon, and while it sure is a nerd power fantasy in the end, the execution is good.